-• Wise stewardship of water resources can help ensure to diminish the effect on agriculture practices on quality and availability of water resources.
+Wise stewardship of water resources can help ensure to diminish the effect on agriculture practices on quality and availability of water resources.
 This section draws together various aspects of environmental water sustainability looking at irrigation, leaks, pesticides management, water quality, water conservation practices and the establishing a comprehensive water management at a farm level.
-The recommended practices presented in this section aim at delivering real benefits for farmers and the environment while minimising effects on the environment.
+The recommended practices presented in this section aim delivering real benefits for farmers and the environment and at the same time minimising the effects on the environment.